 - As soon as one of us completed a task, the other had to cross it off the list.

 There are so many benefits to this approach.
 Your team pays attention to what everyone else is doing.
-You increase accountability.
+You increase accountability, especially if you have sales and business development teams working from home.
 And with competition as a driver, you encourage everyone to do their best work.

 Here’s how you can do it: